raphaelm/instantgallery/README.md

 instantgallery.py
 =================

-instantgallery.py takes a directory full of photos and turns it into a photo gallery made for the web.
-Just execute the file with the options you want to specify and you're done.
-To publish the gallery, just upload the OUTPUT directory to any webserver.
-It's plain HTML, so it works on every server.
+instantgallery.py takes a directory containing photos and turns it into a shiny photo gallery made for the web.
+ALl you have to do is to enter a single command line.
+To publish the gallery, just upload the output directory to any webserver.
+It's plain HTML, CSS and Javascript and it thus works regardless of your webserver.

-You can modify the appearance of the gallery by changing the two CSS files in the root directory.

 instantgallery.py can handle and display EXIF information and is able to try rotating portrait format photos automatically (by using their EXIF rotate information combined with their aspect ratio).

-By default the photos are ordered by their file names alphabetically but you can specify a flag to have them sorted chronologically: instantgallery.py then tries to read there EXIF "OriginalDate" field first and uses Unix' mtime() if it failes.
+By default the photos are ordered by their timestamp but you can specify a flag to have them sorted alphabetically.
+In the first case the script tries to read their EXIF "OriginalDate" field first and uses Unix' mtime() if this failes.

-For an example see below.
+For an example of a gallery created with this software see below.

+instantgallery.py supports EXIF information including GPS (shown using OpenStreetMap), subdirectories, intro texts and generating a ZIP archive of the pictures for download.

-instantgallery.py is able to generate galleries in other languages than English, currently only German is supported.
-If you add another language I would be glad to get an email (<raphael@geeksfactory.de>) or just fork the project on github (<https://github.com/raphaelm/instantgallery>).
+instantgallery.py is able to generate galleries in other languages than English, but currently only German is supported.
+If you add another language I would be glad to get an email (<raphael@geeksfactory.de>) or just fork the project on github (<https://github.com/raphaelm/instantgallery>) and send me a pull request.

 Please report all bugs to <raphael@geeksfactory.de>